Market context for

 Next.js apps.

-Stock market data for Next.js — pre-computed categories, state change tracking, and historical event queries via the TickerDB Node.js SDK.
+Stock market context for Next.js — pre-computed market-state signals, state change tracking, and historical event queries via the TickerDB Node.js SDK.
 Works in API routes, server components, and server actions.

 Install the SDK.